 Men who smoke, habitually drink more than two alcoholic drinks a day, and are overweight have a greater risk of experiencing ED.
-The likelihood of ED also increases with age.
+The

 While only about 4 percent of men experience it at 50, that number rises to nearly 20 percent of men in their 60s.
 About half of men over 75 have ED.